Reina Bonta: Club career

 On March 1, 2023, it was announced that Bonta joined Campeonato Brasileiro de Futebol Feminino club Santos.

 International career

-Born in the United States, Bonta is eligible to represent either United States, Philippines or Puerto Rico at the international level.
+Bonta is eligible to represent either United States (where she was born), Philippines (where her father was born) or Puerto Rico (where her maternal grandparents were born) at the international level.

 Philippines

 In September 2022, Bonta received a call-up from the Philippines for a friendly against New Zealand.
 The match ended in a 2–1 defeat for the Philippines, Bonta remained on the bench for the entirety of the match.
 A month later, she was once again called-up for a training camp in Costa Rica.
 She made her debut for the Philippines in a 1–1 draw against Costa Rica, coming in as a substitute replacing Jessika Cowart on the 85th minute of the match.

+Bonta continued to represent the Philippines at the 2023 FIFA Women's World Cup.

 Personal life

 Bonta belongs to a family of politicians.
-Her father Rob, currently serves as the attorney general of California while her mother Mia currently serves as a member of the California State Assembly.
+Her father Rob currently serves as the attorney general of California while her mother Mia currently serves as a member of the California State Assembly.
+She also has a relationship with fellow footballer Brena, with the duo marrying in January 2025.

+Bonta's short film, Lahi, premiered at the 2022 Hawai'i International Film Festival.